Christmas is the time of giving and this year in particular, giving back and helping others is more important than ever.

 Donate your time to pack a backpack or wrap presents for teenagers experiencing homelessness and children who’ve had to suddenly leave their home because of violence or traumatic situations.

-Support Vinnies Christmas Appeal by making a donation on 13 18 12 or ask what can be gifted to be included within Christmas hampers or food drives.
+Support Vinnies Christmas Appeal by making a donation or ask what can be gifted to be included within Christmas hampers or food drives.

 Donate your time

 Donate your time to new or busy parents.
 Bring your own kids along as playmates and helpers!
 This basic act of kindness means so much to parents who may desperately need a break especially at this time of year.